dimitri-justeau/flsgen/README.md

 flsgen generate -l terrain.tif landscape struct_target.json
 ```

 This will generate the `landscape_struct_target.tif` raster file with default generation parameters.
-As the generation algorithm is randomized, you will get a different raster at each call, but always having the same patch sizes distribution.
-Bellow are three example of generated landscape with the previous command.
+As the generation algorithm is randomized, you will get a different raster at each call, but always with the same patch sizes distribution.
+Below are three examples of generated landscapes with the previous command.

 ![alt-text](doc/img/landscape_example_1.png "Landscape example 1")   ![alt-text](doc/img/landscape_example_2.png "Landscape example 2")   ![alt-text](doc/img/landscape_example_3.png "Landscape example 3")